Jury is seated in Alec Baldwin's involuntary manslaughter trial in New Mexico

 SANTA FE, N.M.
-(AP) — A jury was seated Tuesday for Alec Baldwin's involuntary manslaughter trial in New Mexico, where opening statements are set to start Wednesday.
+(AP) — Sixteen jurors were seated Tuesday for Alec Baldwin's involuntary manslaughter trial in New Mexico, where opening statements are set to start Wednesday.

-Twelve jurors and four alternates were chosen by Santa Fe County special prosecutors and the actor’s team of defense attorneys.
+Five men and 11 women were chosen by Santa Fe County special prosecutors and the actor’s team of defense attorneys.
+Twelve will be designated as the jury and four as alternates by the court only after they hear the case.

 They'll be tasked with deciding whether Baldwin committed the felony when, during a rehearsal in October 2021, a revolver went off while he was pointing it at cinematographer Halyna Hutchins, killing her and wounding director Joel Souza.
 They were on the set of the Western film "Rust," at Bonanza Creek Ranch some 18 miles (29 kilometers) from where the trial is being held.